By Kate Lis

 I’ve spent the last 15 years flying this carpet around the world and have encountered a multitude of sub, mainstream and high end cultures; I’ve witnessed how these different groups and social segments explore pleasure.
-Half chameleon, half amature anthropologist, one of my biggest passions is trying to understand the relationships humans create with each other and how communities are built.
-Having spent most of my life in the realm of sex education, I fee safe to call myself a pleasure activist.
+Half chameleon, half amateur anthropologist, one of my biggest passions is trying to understand the relationships humans create with each other and how communities are built.
+Having spent most of my life in the realm of sex education, I feel safe to call myself a pleasure activist.
 With this piece, I aim to include safe and consensual drug use within that activism.

 Pleasure is Political

 I believe that judging un-regulated types of pleasures — like recreational drugs — creates more harm for the user than benefits.
 When we only focus on the negative aspects of drug use, we neglect the potential for good that these substances can bring into people’s lives and exacerbate stigma.
 We also remove people’s agency to pursue pleasure, personal exploration and community.
 When drug use becomes abuse, dependence or addiction, it becomes a social and/or medical problem — and should be treated accordingly.
 But criminalising, demonising or judging drug users or the drug itself does not solve those problems — and provides no sustainable frameworks for looking at drug use.